ember-learn/guides-source/guides/v1.12.0/cookbook/contributing/suggesting_a_recipe.md

 The filename of your suggested recipe should be the lowercase, underscored version of your recipe's name.
 The filename name for this recipe &nash; "Suggesting a Recipe" &ndash; would be `suggesting_a_recipe.mdown`.

-When you are ready to submit your recipe, push your local branch to the remote branch on your Github fork and submit a pull request.
+When you are ready to submit your recipe, push your local branch to the remote branch on your GitHub fork and submit a pull request.
 Before submitting a pull request, make sure someone hasn't already submitted a similar recipe and that your recipe is a good fit for the Cookbook (see _Deciding If A Recipe Is A Good Fit_).